 Always have a back-up plan – it might be Summer but the weather can be unpredictable so make sure you have a wet weather plan, just in case thunderstorms threaten to ruin your day!

 Interested in how you can make your outdoor wedding a memorable experience?
-I can help you bring all the elements of your day together, discover my services here.
+Discover my services and find out how I can help you bring all the elements of your day together.